reclaimprotocol/reclaim-inapp-ios-sdk/README.md

 #### Method 1: Disable "Debug executable" (For Xcode 26 and above)

-Warning: Use this method only when running on a physical device.
-It will not work when running on a simulator.

 1. Open your project in Xcode.
 2. Click on the project target.
 3. Click on the **Scheme** dropdown.